FrancisRScallatino/Hangman-C-Program/README.md

-# Hangman Consol Game
+# Hangman Console Game

-This is a simple hangman game you can play in the consol.
+This is a simple hangman game played in the console.
 It is programmed in C, developed inside a Linux Environment.